gvranjesevic/PSTtoDynamics/README.md

-# PST File Analyzer
+# PST to Dynamics 365

-A Python application for analyzing Microsoft Outlook PST (Personal Storage Table) files and extracting comprehensive email statistics.
+**Version:** 1.0.1 (Hardening Release)
+**Company:** Dynamique Solutions

+A professional desktop application for importing, synchronizing, and managing contacts and emails between PST files and Microsoft Dynamics 365, with advanced AI, analytics, and a modern GUI.

 ## Features